 How do I know what supplies I need for my online course?

-Supply lists for 1-week intensives, weekend intensives, and weekend workshops can be found at the link below one week prior to the first meeting or sooner.
+Supply lists for intensives and weekend workshops can be found at the link below.

 Typically, supply lists for courses with a duration of longer than one week are provided to students during the first class session.
 However, some instructors may choose to provide a supply list to students in advance if specific materials are required during the first week of class.
 If your instructor has chosen to release the supply list prior to the start of your course, you will find it at the link below.